QuickFastly/Nova-Regna/World/Organizations/Religions & Cults/Rethianity.md

+---
+share: true
+---
+> [!bug] Issue
-stub for now, here to remind me to write this.
+>stub for now, here to remind me to write this.

 it is a monotheistic religion centered around someone named [[Turias Reth]]. currently undecided on whether or not this person should be real, and if they are, how much power and influence they should have. based on abrahamic religions